 My love for life runs deep, and that love is informed by grief, loss, and pain.
-I believe in the saying, “Nothing human is alien to me.”
-If a human can feel it or do it, that same capacity lies within me.
+I believe deeply in the words of playwright Terence: “Nothing human is alien to me.”

-I specialize in working with individuals living with chronic pain and/or chronic health conditions, and have a heart for supporting “outsiders”—people who feel misunderstood and/or who struggle to fit in.
+I am an ideal fit for anyone who is engaged, curious, and seeking to be known.
+As a former chronic migraine suffer, I specialize in working with individuals living with chronic pain, and have a heart for supporting the “outsiders” of the world: people who feel misunderstood and/or who struggle to fit in.
 Chronic pain is an epidemic, and yet it can make any of us feel like we’re on the outside.

-I have worked with adolescents in foster care, residential, and occupational therapy settings, with adults in chronic pain settings, and in hospice.
-My master’s in Counseling Psychology is from the Seattle School of Theology and Psychology, and I was educated on mind-body approaches to chronic health conditions through the Psychophysiologic Disorders Association (PPDA).
-Currently, I am in a nine-month course on trauma and nervous system regulation.
+I’ve worked with preteens/adolescents in foster care, residential, and occupational therapy settings, with adults in chronic pain settings, and in hospice.
+My master’s in Counseling Psychology is from the Seattle School of Theology and Psychology, and I am on the Board of the Psychophysiologic Disorders Assocation (PPDA).
+The PPDA is a nonprofit that provides scientific mind-body approaches to ending chronic pain and other chronic or medically unexplained symptoms.

 My belief is that we heal and grow ourselves in order to go out and contribute to the healing of the world.
 I am an antiracist, LGBTQIA+-friendly therapist on my own lifelong journey of healing, growth, and education.